Gordon Riots

-The riots occurred near the height of the American War of Independence, when Britain, with no major allies, was fighting American rebels, France, Spain and the Dutch Republic.
+as well.
 Public opinion, especially in middle-class and elite circles, repudiated anti-Catholicism and lower-class violence, and rallied behind Lord North's government.
-Demands were made for a London police force.
+Many urgently demanded the formation of a police force.
 There appeared painted on the wall of Newgate Prison a proclamation that the inmates had been freed by the authority of "His Majesty, King Mob".
 The term "King Mob" afterwards denoted an unruly and fearsome proletariat.

 Edmund Burke later recalled the riots as a dangerous foretaste of the 1789 French Revolution:

 Wild and savage insurrection quitted the woods, and prowled about our streets in the name of reform....
 A sort of national convention ... nosed parliament in the very seat of its authority; sat with a sort of superintendence over it; and little less than dictated to it, not only laws, but the very form and essence of legislature itself.